bredelings/BayesianEstimatorSelfing/doc/README.md

 1. Function application `f(x,y)` is written `f x y`.
 2. Comments are introduced by `--`.
-3. In a `do` block, an `Observe` command introduces data.
-Commenting out the `Observe` statements removes the data from the model file.
+3. In a `do` block, an `observe` command introduces data.
+Commenting out the `observe` statements removes the data from the model file.

 In the model-description template files (e.g. `HermID.hs`), the comments illustrate possible ways to introduce variables.